JeremyAnsel/xwa_hooks/xwa_hook_engine_sound/zip/readme.txt

 - 6 means FlyByCort or FlyByCort3D
 - 7 means FlyByCort or FlyByCort3D
 - 8 means custom (first unused) or custom3D (second unused)

+Add a line with "WeaponSoundBehavior = value".
+The value is 0, CorellianTransport or TieFighter.

 If the file does not exist, default values are used: